MickyBrady/Pipeline-Project/README.md

 ```
 # Wrapper.py

-Using the wrapper.py script, run this command line to run the pipeline.
+Once you've cloned the repository and downloaded the data,
+you can run the pipeline using the wrapper.py script.

+To execute the pipeline, use the following command:

 ```bashh
 python3 wrapper.py